WIMM-IT/slurm-analytics/README.md

 - numba

 Aggregation is the core function that combines one particular resource attribute e.g. MaxRSS from all jobs to a single time-series of any time resolution e.g. 1 second or 1 day.
 Performance optimised with Numba, and aggregation results cached in local folder `Cache`.

-### Analysis categories

-- resource use.
-Are users wasting the CPUs or memory they request?
-  - CPU consumption and % utilisation
-  - Memory consumption and % utilisation
-  - user breakdown of "resource waste"

-- wait times.
-Does cluster have enough resources for demand?
-  - weekly distribution of job wait times [as % of job time limit]
-  - total requested resources waiting as % of partition capacity
-  - wait time vs recent resource use

-- users.
-Who are the biggest users?
-  - weekly plots of most active users according to different metrics: CPUs, memory, #jobs, elapsed time
-  - summary plot of biggest users (CPU & memory)

 The plot images are written to local folder `Plots/`.
 Maybe in future the plots can be generated/viewed via a React webpage etc.